 Psychiatric disturbances, such as acute anxiety and endogenous depression, have also been considered possible causes of diffuse hair shedding .

 Whatever the cause, the more hair is lost, the lower the likelihood of regrowth.

-Research into the associated psychological problems relating to hair loss is limited.
+Research into the psychological problems associated with hair loss is limited.

-The evidence confirms that the experience of hair loss is psychologically damaging, causing intense emotional suffering and often leads to personal, social, and work-related problems.
+The evidence confirms that the experience of hair loss is psychologically damaging, causing intense emotional suffering, and often leading to personal, social, and work-related problems.
 People with severe hair loss are more likely to experience psychological distress than those with mild hair loss .
-The loss of hair changes a person’s looks, particularly when the eyelashes and brows are affected, as they define the face.
+The loss of hair changes a person’s looks, particularly when the eyelashes and eyebrows are affected as they define a person's face.
 Hair loss may be seen as a failure to conform to the norms of physical appearance within society .

-The relationship between hair loss and psychosocial consequences may be complicated by hair loss eventuating from a stressful experience or life event, which then leads to further distress, anxiety and depression .
-Women who experience high stress are 11 times more likely to experience hair loss than those who do not report high stress .
+The relationship between hair loss and psychosocial consequences may be complicated by hair loss that eventuates from a stressful experience or life event, which then leads to further distress, anxiety, and depression .
+Women who experience high levels of stress are 11 times more likely to experience hair loss than those who do not report high stress levels .

 Hair loss may lead to depression, anxiety, and social phobia.

 These symptoms can have a severe impact on an individual’s mental health, ability to work or study, and well-being.